vitalets/json-paths/README.md

 */
 ```

-For arrays all elements are counted as the same path with `#` as index:
+For arrays, all elements are counted with the same path and `#` as an index:
 ```ts
 const data = {
   foo: {